 VII.
-MACHINE TOOLS AND ROBOTS

-Previously known at the Metal-Working Machines and Robots Bounty.
+MACHINE TOOLS AND ROBOTS (previously known as the Metal-Working Machines and Robots Bounty)

 The Bounty (Metal Working Machines and Robots) Act.
 It replaced the Bounty (Metal-Working Machine Tools) Act 1978.
 The Act was amended in 1991 to become the Bounty (Machine Tools and Robots) Act 1985.